 It did not take Interpol long to ascertain that Jan Jansen and Klein Jan Twycross arrived legitimately in Perth.
 The Fifth and Sixth were last seen leaving the terminal building and catching an airport bus for an unknown destination.
 There the trail went quite dead.
 No one realized that the man and a small boy who left on another flight two hours later, under a quite different guise, a Mr Jensen and his son, KJ were in fact the pirate and his son.

 Interpol were quite sure that they would turn up before long when Jansen tried to draw money or use his mobile phone.
 They were wrong.

-Bernard Preston's A family affair is his fourth novel.
+Bernard Preston's A Family Affair is his fourth novel.
 False colours is just one chapter in this tragedy.
-Bookworms should shop for it at Amazon; only 99c per copy.
+Bookworms should shop for it at Amazon; only a little over a dollar per copy.